 Private for 2 or more - ask for supplement

-Accommodation at Mercure Kangaroo Island Lodge (American River) or Ozone Hotel (Kingscote) or Kangaroo Island Seaside Inn (Kingscote) 2 nights.
-Transfers hotel to ferry, ferry from Adelaide, 2 full days of guided touring, breakfast daily, 2 lunches
+Accommodation at Mercure Kangaroo Island Lodge (American River) or Ozone Hotel (Kingscote) or Kangaroo Island Seaside Inn (Kingscote), ferry to Kangaroo Island, return transfers between hotel and ferry, 2 full days of guided touring, breakfast daily, and 2 lunches

 - Explore the pretty coastal town of Penneshaw, with spectacular views of the South Australian mainland

 - Join a guided tour of South Australia’s first lighthouse, rich in maritime history, at Cape Willougby Conservation Park